Canon M6 vs Leica D-LUX 7

 It is notable that the M6 has a microphone port, which is missing on the D-LUX 7.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the M6 and the D-LUX 7 are recent models that are part of the current product line-up.
-The M6 replaced the earlier Canon M5, while the D-LUX 7 followed on from the Leica D-LUX Typ 109.
+The D-LUX 7 is a recent model that features in the current product line-up of Leica.
+In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is the Canon M6 better than the Leica D-LUX 7 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.